Protestantism in Ireland: Wars of the Three Kingdoms

-Following on directly from the Irish rebellion, the English Civil War started in 1642 and quickly spread to Ireland and Scotland becoming the Wars of the Three Kingdoms.
+The Wars of the Three Kingdoms, of which the Irish rebellion was part, came to engulf England, Ireland and Scotland in related conflicts.
 One of the best estimates given for the scale of death during this period gives an estimated 112,000 Protestants, along with around 504,000 Catholics, dying from plague, war or famine, from a pre-war population of around one-and-a-half million.

 With the victory of the Parliamentarians, the Cromwellian Act for the Settlement of Ireland 1652 saw Catholics found guilty of disloyalty having their estates confiscated and granted to loyal Protestants.
 Whilst Protestants also guilty of disloyalty were to lose some of their estates, they ended up being given fines, the majority of which were never paid.
 The result of this land settlement saw a mass changing of land ownership as Catholic ownership almost disappeared completely east of the River Shannon.
 It also greatly increased the number of Protestants in Ireland, and saw them come to dominate both the countryside and urban centres and have near absolute control over politics and trade.